Ronald Reagan UCLA Medical Center

 Why do I need these tests?

-Your physician or midwife may order antenatal testing if you or your baby requires special medical care or extra attention during your pregnancy.
-Your physician or midwife might refer you for evaluation of such issues as:
+Your physician may order antenatal testing if you or your baby requires special medical care or extra attention during your pregnancy.
+Your physician might refer you for evaluation of such issues as:

 What are the NST and AFI tests?